stolostron/integrity-shield/docs/README_GETTING-STARTED-TUTORIAL.md

 ## Detect (Continuous Monitoring)
 ### Creating a sample ManifestIntegrityConstraint
 Set the appropriate signer to "signers" field and create the following ManifestIntegrityConstraint resource.
 This constraint enable to monitor configmap resources in sample-ns.
+See [Define Protected Resources](README_CONSTRAINT.md) for detail specs.
 ```
 $ cat <<EOF | kubectl apply -f -
   apiVersion: constraints.gatekeeper.sh/v1beta1